Henry Hatch Reffell (1811-1860)

 - George who died young aged 18 of Dropsy.
 He is also buried at Brompton Cemetery, but not with his parents.

-- John William married later in life to a Bath girl called Mary Ann Jones.
+- John William married later in life to Mary Ann Jones from Somerset.
 He was a horse cab driver who lived near the stables just off of the Edgware Road in Paddington.

 - Susan Matilda did not marry, lived in Caterham together with Polly and also lived to be 85 years old.